mikey-t/gulp-utils/README.md

 ## Exported Modules

-Utility functions are loosely grouped into 4 modules:
+Utility functions are loosely grouped into the following sub-modules:

 | Module | Description |
 |--------|-------------|